 Amazon Rekognition can detect text in images and videos.
 It can then convert the detected text into machine-readable text.
 You can use machine-readable text detection in images to implement solutions.
 Amazon Rekognition is designed to detect words in English.
 It might also detect words in other languages that use these characters, but it doesn't detect diacritics and other characters.

 Base64.ai is a cloud-based artificial intelligence service that instantly and accurately extracts text, data, handwriting, photos, and signatures from all types of documents, including IDs, driver licenses, passports, visas, receipts, invoices, forms, and hundreds of other document types worldwide.
 In seconds, Base64.ai discerns the document's type, extracts the relevant information, verifies the results, and integrates them into the customer's systems.

-You can use OCR in numerous fields, and sometimes specific models are trained for those fields.
-Here are some common use cases:
+You can use OCR in numerous fields.
+Here are some examples of common use cases:

 These are just a few examples of OCR APIs uses case.
 This technology can be leveraged in diverse applications to digitize and extract structured information from physical documents, facilitating organization, search and retrieval of information.